ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Length must be between 1 and 8 characters.

-    To remove this field from the profile, set to an empty string (\ :literal:`""`\ ).
+    To remove this field from the profile, set :emphasis:`search\_key=""`.

-    This option is mutually exclusive with :literal:`delete`.
+    This option is mutually exclusive with :literal:`operator.delete`.

     | **required**: False
     | **type**: str